Biofade is a bleaching cream that claims to lighten the dark skin around your sensitive bits, such as:

 If you’re looking for an all-natural product, BioFade claims they use ingredients without harmful chemicals.
 The manufacturers say the ingredients are perfect for sensitive skin – since it’s free of hydroquinone or mercury – but we couldn’t find a full ingredient list online.
 So, based on our Biofade review, it definitely does work over time but we are unsure about how safe it is.

 We wouldn’t suggest this product to you guys because of us being unsure about how safe it is, so we recommend using Amaira Intimate Lightening Serum over Biofade.
-It’s guaranteed safe product (money back guarantee as well) that works well for anyone but if you are persistent on using Biofade then you can keep reading on to find how to use it properly.
+It’s guaranteed safe product (60 day money back guarantee as well) that works well for anyone but if you are persistent on using Biofade then you can keep reading on to find how to use it properly.

 Here’s how the Biofade manufacturers recommend using this cream: